-But did you know that some of the same plants with flowers that attract butterflies for their nectar are also the host plants some butterflies need to lay their eggs on and for their caterpillars (larvae) to feed on?
+Flowers provide nectar for adult butterflies and other pollinators to feed on.
+Some of the same plants with flowers that attract butterflies for their nectar are also the host plants some butterflies need to lay their eggs on and for their caterpillars (larvae) to feed on.

-That means some plants such as milkweeds (host plants for Monarch butterflies) or asters (host plants for Silvery Checkerspot and Pearl Crescent butterflies) can serve two purposes in your garden.
+That means plants such as Milkweeds (host plants for Monarch butterflies) or Asters (host plants for Silvery Checkerspot and Pearl Crescent butterflies) can serve two purposes in your garden.
 See our list below for other ‘double-duty’ flowering host plants to add when creating your butterfly garden.